Elroy Chester: Trial

-The Texas court system ruled that Chester was legally competent to be executed, despite scoring below 70 on IQ tests and being previously placed in the Texas Department of Criminal Justice's Mentally Retarded Offenders Program.
+The Texas court system ruled that Chester was legally competent to be executed, despite scoring 69 points on a court-ordered IQ test and being placed in the Texas Department of Criminal Justice's Mentally Retarded Offenders Program during previous prison stints.
 In the prosecution's closing arguments, it was argued that his disability was not a sufficient reason to stay his execution.

-Since Chester was capable of hiding facts and lying to protect his own interests, using masks and gloves, and cutting exterior telephone lines before entering homes to burglarize, he showed persuasively that he was capable of forethought, planning, and complex execution of purpose.
-Therefore, the court found the evidence insufficient to support the claim that Chester was mentally retarded.
+Since Chester was capable of hiding facts and lying to protect his own interests, using masks and gloves, removing the serial numbers from the stolen firearms, and cutting exterior telephone lines before entering homes to burglarize, he showed persuasively that he was capable of forethought, planning, and complex execution of purpose.
+Therefore, the court found the evidence insufficient to support the claim that Chester was mentally incompetent.
+Jefferson County assistant district attorney Wayln Thompson described Chester as "only learning disabled" and "one of the most dangerous individuals we have ever prosecuted".

+In 2007 and 2008, Chester filed a habeas corpus writ, alleging that his death sentence was against the Eighth Amendment and constituted cruel and unusual punishment.
+Out of thirteen federal and state judges, eleven rejected his appeals in their entirety, while the remaining two found only "some merits" in the argumentation.
 In October 2012, the Supreme Court refused to hear an appeal from Chester.